jeffpar/pcjs.v1/index.md

     config: /devices/c1p/machine/8kb/large/machine.xml
 ---

-Welcome to PCjs, home of [PCx86](/docs/pcx86/), the original IBM PC simulation written entirely JavaScript.
+Welcome to PCjs, home of JavaScript Machines such as [PCx86](/docs/pcx86/), the original IBM PC simulation written entirely JavaScript and first released in Fall 2012.

-It was added in Fall 2012 to the [PCjs Project](https://github.com/jeffpar/pcjs), which now includes the following JavaScript Machines:
+The [PCjs Project](https://github.com/jeffpar/pcjs) is an open-source project that includes these JavaScript Machines:

 * [PCx86](/docs/pcx86/), an x86-based IBM PC and PC-compatible emulator
-* [PC8080](/modules/pc8080/), an 8080-based generic machine emulator
+* [PC8080](/modules/pc8080/), a 8080-based emulator with support for [Space Invaders (1978)](/devices/pc8080/machine/invaders/)
 * [C1Pjs](/docs/c1pjs/), a 6502-based Ohio Scientific Challenger 1P emulator

-PCx86 orginally simulated the 4.77Mhz 8088-based IBM PC and has steadily evolved to support more classic x86 machines, including the IBM PC XT, the 80286-based IBM PC AT, and the 80386-based COMPAQ DeskPro 386.
-PCx86 fully supports the original machine ROMs, video cards, etc, and all machines run at their original speeds.

 All PCjs computer simulations are written entirely in [JavaScript](/modules/).
 No Flash, Java or other plugins are required.
 Supported browsers include modern versions of Chrome, Safari, Firefox, Internet Explorer (v9.0 and up), Edge,